Learn more

 In either of these events, if the risk score is 100 or greater, the transaction is refused and not sent to case management even if you set a minimum score for manual review.

-For example, if the Transaction Amount Check is set to flag transactions over $1000, and Send to case management is turned on, the transaction is sent to case management.
+For example, if the transaction amount consistency risk rule is set to flag transactions over EUR 1000, and Send to case management is turned on, the transaction is sent to case management.

-You have seven calendar days to reject a transaction after it was sent to case management for manual review.
-If you do nothing, the transaction is automatically accepted and the funds are captured.
+If you have enabled capture delay for case management in your risk settings, you have up to seven calendar days to reject a transaction after it was sent to case management for manual review.
+If you do nothing, the transaction is automatically accepted, and the funds are captured based on your capture settings.
 The corresponding case is logged as expired.

-In your Customer Area, you can define the automatic action that needs take place and the notification you want to receive when a case is accepted or rejected during the manual review, or has expired.
+In your Customer Area, you can define the automatic action that needs take place and the webhook that you want to receive when a case is accepted or rejected during the manual review, or has expired.

-- Log in to your Customer Area with your company-level account.
+1. Log in to your Customer Area with your company account.

 Select modifications